Primary

 Lie face down with your chest near the top of the incline bench.
 Let arms hang straight down perpendicular to the floor.
 Keep upper arms completely stationary—only your forearms should move as you curl.
 Squeeze hard at the top where tension is greatest.

-Want Spider Curl in your program?
+See where Spider Curl fits in your weekly plan

 Lie face down on an incline bench set to 45 degrees.